rpnfan/Anymak/evaluation/readme.md

 # Evaluation results of anymak:END in comparison to several layouts

 This folder contains the evaluation results of the AdNW opt analyzer testing both anymak:END and many frequently used layouts such as QWERTY, Colemak, Graphite, Neo, Bone, Noted and others.
-All evaluations are made for 13 languages:
+All evaluations are made for 14 languages:

 * Czech
 * Danish
 * Dutch
 * English
+* Finnish
 * French
 * German
 * Hungarian